 DC Scholars PCS teachers and students follow the routines and procedures of the school with consistency across classrooms and grades.
 Teachers build strong relationships with students and strike a balance between warm and demanding.
 They set and hold high expectations because they believe their students are capable of greatness.
-The bedrocks of culture are the four PATH values (Prepared/Professional, Attentive, Thoughtful and Hardworking) and these values are reinforced during teacher interactions with students.
+The bedrocks of our student culture are the four PATH values (Prepared/Professional, Attentive, Thoughtful and Hardworking), and these values are reinforced during teacher interactions with students.
+We believe these values are not only behavioral expectations but also academic habits of mind that will support the lifelong growth of our scholars.

 For students to be successful in the 21st century, an emphasis on career and college ready practices and habits of mind is a must.
 Students need to develop or strengthen their ability to self-regulate and make good choices in a wide variety of situations.
 Teachers also need to give students increasing amounts of independence as they seek to become creative problem solvers and critical thinkers.
-Therefore, our leadership teams support teachers and students in creating a positive learning environment by the 1) incorporation of social-emotional learning programs into the daily schedule and 2) reinforcement of foundational elements of school culture.
+Therefore, our leadership teams support teachers and students in creating a positive learning environment through the 1) incorporation of social-emotional learning programs into the daily schedule and 2) reinforcement of foundational elements of school culture.

-1) Social-Emotional Learning: In SY 2017-18, teachers built their individual capacity and skill set for creating a positive learning environment through internal and external professional development, coaching, and programming.
-Early Childhood Education (ECE) teachers received training and implemented a new curricular component, Second Step, while Kindergarten to 4th grade teachers focused on learning and implementing Restorative Justice and Responsive Classroom practices.
+1) Social-Emotional Learning: In SY 2018-19, teachers built their individual capacity and skill set for creating a positive learning environment through internal and external professional development, coaching, and programming.
+Early Childhood Education (ECE) teachers received training and implemented Second Step while Kindergarten to 4th grade teachers focused on learning and implementing Restorative Justice and Responsive Classroom practices.